Dark Mode Light Mode

 Gamcheon Culture Village

-Often referred to as “The Santorini of Busan,” this colorful village is a perfect photo op, featuring vibrant houses and scenic views.
-Visit famous spots like the Little Prince and Fox statues, which add an extra touch of magic to the village.
+Nicknamed “The Santorini of Busan,” this colorful village offers vibrant houses, scenic views, and iconic spots like the Little Prince and Fox statues, perfect for photos.

 Must-Try Korean Foods